-The procedures within this standard look to ensure product safety, quality and legality for non-manufacturing businesses in the food and packaging industries.
-Businesses with a BRC Agents and Brokers certification can demonstrate to new and existing customers that they have a robust product safety system in place to provide confidence in the quality and legality of their products.
+The procedures within this standard look to ensure product safety, quality and legality.
+Businesses with BRC Agents and Brokers certification can demonstrate to new and existing customers that they have a robust product safety system in place to provide confidence in the quality and legality of their products.

 Is this standard appropriate for my business?